hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 4. **Open the .rmd file** in RStudio.
 5. **knit the markdown** by clicking on the `Knit` button located at the top of your script editor pane.

 In the console you will see a flurry of text scroll by.
 This is each code chunk being executed.
-Once the document is finished knitting, a new window will open up presenting you with the HTML report that was generated.
+Once the document is finished 'knitting', a new window will open up presenting you with the HTML report that was generated.
 Scroll through it and take note of what you see.

 > **NOTE**: If you run into an error when knitting the markdown, make sure your data structure is set properly as shown below:
 > - The `data` folder should be in the same directory as `workshop-example.rmd` file